 4. Transumbilical (TUBA): This involves placing the incision in the belly button, leaving your breast skin untouched.
 It is associated with a lower risk of infection and faster recovery rate because it is less invasive than other approaches.
 However, it is not commonly performed by surgeons because it requires special training and a high level of skill.

 Dr. Gartner is specializes in this technique and is one of the very few surgeons in the country who can accurately position the implants either underneath the breast tissue or the muscle.
-In fact, to date, only 4% of surgeons in the country specialize in the TUBA approach.
+In fact, to date, only a fraction of surgeons in the country specialize in the TUBA approach.
 Please note that general anesthesia must be administered during this procedure.

 You will discuss each incision placement with Dr. Gartner during your consultation, and the most suitable incision site will be determined depending on your body and goals.
 Factors to consider in deciding on the most suitable incision placement for you include the size of the implant, implant type and concerns regarding scarring.

 Your breast implants can be placed in two positions inside your body: above your chest muscle but under your breasts, known as sub-glandular, or under your chest muscles, known as sub-muscular.
 Several factors are considered when selecting the most suitable implant position for you.

 Sub-glandular placement, also known as sub-mammary, is when the implant is placed under your breast tissue but over your chest muscle.

 Less discomfort during recovery: This is less invasive than sub-muscular placement, which is why you’ll probably feel less discomfort following surgery.

 Faster recovery: Because your chest muscles are left untouched, you’ll probably experience a faster recovery.